Build an Event Ticketing page

 - Next, upload your primary media.
 The background image or video does not appear on mobile screens.
 Choose any of the following and then select “Save” to feature it prominently on your event page:

-(b) Video - Select “Edit” and then paste in the direct link to a public video (on YouTube and Vimeo only) that you wish to embed on your page.
+(b) Video - Select “Edit” and then paste in the direct link to a public video (only Vimeo and YouTube [but not YouTube Shorts]) that you wish to embed on your page.
 Paste the full URL (with “http://" or “https://“), not an “embed code.”
 Then click the “OK” button.

 (c) No Media - No further action is required.